Love Me Like Your Secondary

 Beyond these exhausting and often lopsided gender roles, relationships require work - sacrifice, compromise.
 They require killing off certain parts of ourselves so that new parts can grow.
 I think of the basil plant sitting on my patio, the rose bush growing outside of my window.
 The real work is in what we prune away from ourselves, not in what grows in its place.
 New growth is easy.
 But amputation?
 That part is painful.

-If I am honest with myself, I realize that I liked being Jack’s side piece more than I liked being the girlfriend of so many men before him.
+If I am honest with myself, I realize that I liked being Jack’s other woman more than I liked being the girlfriend of so many men before him.
 I didn’t have to be anything but a lover for Jack.
 Was it because he was already getting all his other needs met by someone else?
 Regardless, I got to be exactly what I wanted to be in a relationship: not a caretaker, but a fantasy.
 Not a provider of safety, but of exploration.
 I could come and go as I pleased.
 I could date other people.
 I could text back when it suited me.
 I wonder: is this what it feels like to date as a man?

 Women are not innocent when it comes to having great expectations.
 I think of the expectations I put on partners that came before Jack.
 I expected them to be emotional stoics; I expected them to be financial guardians.
 I expected them to be safe and stable people so that I wouldn’t have to feel afraid.

 I had few expectations when it came to Jack.
 But what we had was a real relationship, even if it was a nontraditional one.
 Soon after our affair started, I realized: I couldn't avoid the pain of being involved romantically with another person.
 The pain had just taken a different face.
-How much suffering was I willing to bear to help ease the burden of Jack's long term relationship?
+How much suffering was I willing to bear to help ease the monotony of Jack's long term relationship?
 How many of my own needs was I willing to amputate, because Jack was struggling to sustain a commitment he had made to someone else?

 We equate commitment with stability.
 But stability is an illusion.
-It is a myth we tell ourselves so that we can deal with the psychological pain of being completely out of control of our own fates.
+It is a myth we tell ourselves so that we can deal with the psychological pain of being completely out of control of our own lives.
 Is it possible that relationships, and more specifically, monogamous romantic partnerships, are just an extension of this myth?
 Is monogamy a lie we tell ourselves to pretend we're in control?

 We wouldn’t dare ask our friends to do or provide the kind of things that we ask of our romantic partners.
 We allow our friends to be responsible for their own safety and stability, and they allow us to be responsible for ours.
 We provide support when it is needed, but never a reason for being.
 Is it any wonder, then, why friendships can often last so much longer than romantic partnerships?
 Mine certainly have.
 I realize now that I’ve been dooming my romantic relationships to fail from the beginning by having too great of expectations, by putting far too much weight on it all.